 Most likely the number of energy lines is not 72,000 (which was a number in the Buddhist scriptures to state that “it’s a lot”), but there are indeed many lines and sub-lines, and from these, the Thai appointed ten principal lines on which we also find important acupressure points.
 Manipulating these points make it possible to treat certain diseases and conditions, or to relieve pain.

-The Sen. Sip Sen. Or Sib Sen. The 10 main energy channels running through our bodies.
-We all know them, well---we most probably learned them when taking a Thai Massage course.
-We [ ... ]
+The Sen. Sip Sen. Or Sib Sen. The ten main energy channels running through our bodies.
+We all know them, well—we most probably learned them when we took a Thai Massage training co [ ... ]